40 Best Things to Do on Hawaiʻi Island (The Big Island)

 1. ʻAkaka Falls

 ʻAkaka Falls is a beautiful 442-ft.
-(135 m) waterfall located just a few miles outside of Hilo along the Hāmākua Coast.
+(135 m) drive-up waterfall located just a few miles outside of Hilo along the Hāmākua Coast!

-Since ʻAkaka Falls is such a quick stop, I personally recommend visiting the waterfall on a day where you’re driving to or from Hilo, such as making the long drive along the Hāmākua Coast out to Waipiʻo or Pololū.
+Either way, ʻAkaka Falls really is an incredible place to stop and see before continuing elsewhere, which I personally recommend visiting on a day when you’re already planning to drive the Hāmākua Coast out to Waipiʻo or Pololū Valley!

 Google Maps Directions: ʻAkaka Falls